'Wild Hearts' directors discuss the global monster hunter trade

 They described one of their first prototypes, where every player character was equipped with a small bow, and every arrow that missed and landed in the ground would instantly generate a tree, changing the landscape.
 It spoke to the idea of nature reclaiming itself after the intrusion of beasts and humans, but was eventually removed.
 ‘Thinking back on it, it would have been quite dynamic and really interesting to see something like that happen,’ said Hirata.

 Other little details and ideas like this still remain in Wild Hearts, however.
 For Hirata, his favourite touches come from the creations that replaced the tree-growing arrows: the Karakuri.
-Inspired by the technology of the Industrial Age, they’re mechanical, automated devices of all sorts that players can craft on the battle to use to their advantage.
+Inspired by the technology of the Industrial Age, they’re mechanical, automated devices of all sorts that players can craft on the battlefield, and use to their advantage.

 ‘I hope that people appreciate the level of detail in there.
 If you look very carefully there’s all these little parts that are moving, and I think once you notice how these little parts move and interact with each other, you’ll get a much deeper understanding of how they might actually really function, which I think is really interesting.’